holepunchto/hyper-dht-prom-client/README.md

 ## Architecture

 A DHT Prom Client exposes a DHT server, and registers it with the scraper on startup.
 It then regularly reregisters itself.
-It uses a secret shared with the scraper to authenticate itself.
+A shared secret is used for authentication.

 Registering entails mapping the metrics server's public key to an alias.
 The alias should uniquely identify the client to the scraper.

-Registering also includes the hostname and service name as metadata, to facilitate combining related clients when analysing the collected metrics.
-These connections are ephemeral: they get closed after succeeding (or failing).
+Registering includes the hostname and service name as metadata, to facilitate combining related clients when analysing the collected metrics.

+Alias-register connections are ephemeral: they close after succeeding (or failing).

-The scraper then opens a connection to the client's metrics server.
+Once the alias is registered, the scraper opens a connection to the client's metrics server.
 The client authenticates the server based on its public key.

-These connections are kept open, since scrape requests are frequent.
-Whenever the connection is lost, regular attempts are made to re-open the connection.
+Scraper connections are kept open, since scrape requests are frequent.
+Whenever the connection is lost, regular attempts are made to re-open the connection (leveraging the hyperswarm reconnect logic).

-The scraper forwards all /metrics request to the client's metrics server.
-The client either returns the metrics, or an error message.
+The DHT-prom client either returns its metrics, or an error message.

-Currently, each client only supports one scraper, but it would be straightforward to extend this to multiple scrapers.
+Currently, each client only supports getting scraped by one scraper, but it would be straightforward to extend this to multiple scrapers.

 ## DHT Prom Client API